What’s in this article

 Annual Return Filing

-The annual return must be signed either by the director of the company or an appointed company secretary.
+The director or appointed company secretary must sign the annual return.
 Keep these key points in mind when filing your annual return.

 Company’s Audit Requirements